MrArgie/th1-repl/readme.md

             - `read FILENAME OFFSET SIZE`
             - `append FILENAME DATA`
             - `write FILENAME OFFSET DATA`
-- Pack module, same functionality as the procedures of the same name in JimTCL, just perhaps using subcommands instead of -option:
-    - `pack`
-    - `unpack`
 - Being able to inspect the interpreter state from another context
 - Being able to abort/cancel a script from another context